Zidell Companies: History

 In 1960, Emery Zidell established the Zidell Marine Corporation, which used steel recovered from Zidell's shipbreaking business to build new barges.
 Demand soon outstripped the supply of recycled steel however, so Zidell began building barges from new steel.
 Between 1961 and 2017, when it discontinued its barge manufacturing, the company built 277 barges, varying in length between 150 ft and 400 ft.
 During the final 15 years of production, most of Zidell's barges were double-hulled tankers.
 At its peak, Zidell Marine was employing 90 workers in barge production at its South Waterfront complex.
 In 2009, the total was 85, of which about 30 were administrative staff.

 Since 1996, the company has been headed by Jay Zidell, the grandson of Sam Zidell.

-In 2010, the grandson of Emery Zidell, Matt French, joined to the company to explore and develop for Zidell Company.
+In 2010, Emery Zidell’s grandson, Matt French, joined the company to explore and develop for Zidell Company.

 In July 2011, the Zidell Company took part in a project to clean up the shoreline of the Willamette River.
 The project budget was $20 million and was directed at capping and removing dangerous contaminants, restoring wildlife habitat, and re-sloping and replanting the banks.

 Some of the land will be used for real estate development, including Zidell Yards.

 Today, Zidell Marine and Tube Forgings of America remain family-run businesses, headed by Emery's son Jay.
 The companies currently employ some 200 people in the Pacific Northwest region of the United States.
 As of mid-2017, Tube Forgings had 140 employees working in its plant, located on NW Front Avenue near Kittridge Avenue, in Portland's Northwest Industrial area.

 In September 2016, the company announced that it was preparing to shut down its barge-building business permanently and discontinue use of its 33 acre South Waterfront property in 2017.
 Zidell Marine launched its final barge on June 16, 2017.
-Subsequent removal of equipment from the site is expected to take several months.
+Subsequent removal of equipment from the site was expected to take several months.
 A separate barge-leasing business is to continue operating.